MadsAlbertsen/multi-metagenome/docs/step9.md

 ### Zoom on the target genome
 Use the scaffolds with essential genes as a rough guide for selection of a subset of scaffolds that include the target genome.
 The non-target scaffolds will be removed in the next step.

-The locater function is used to interactively define a subspace on the plot.
-We do not use ggplot2 here as it is not compatible with the locator function.
-As locater is interactive - I've added the points maunally to allow recration of the full guide.
+The `locator` function is used to interactively define a subspace on the plot.
+We do not use ggplot2 here as it is not compatible with the `locator` function.
+As `locator` is interactive - I've added the points maunally to allow recration of the full guide.
 Normally you run the command `def<-locator(100, type='p', pch=20)` and then interactively chose the subset on the plot - remember to click finish or hit `esc` when you have defined your subspace on the plot.
 The area defined by the selected points is extracted using the ahull function.

 {% highlight r %}
 x <- "HPminus"